kel2ck/alx-higher_level_programming/0x02-python-import_modules/README.md

 0x02.
 PYTHON - IMPORT & MODULES

-This directory contains for python project file on Import and Modules
+This directory contains python project file on Import and Modules

 0- Write a program that imports the function def add(a, b): from a file  and prints the result of the addition 1 + 2 = 3